sarahdayan/frontstuff/_posts/2017-08-12-a-better-way-to-perform-multiple-comparisons-in-javascript.md

 ---
 layout: post
-title:  "A Better Way to Perform Multiple Comparisons in Javascript"
+title:  "A Better Way to Perform Multiple Comparisons in JavaScript"
 date:   2017-08-12 15:16:00 +0200
 comments: true
 ---

 Having to compare a value with a bunch of other values is a common, even trivial task for a developer.
 It's something you probably don't even think about when you have to do it.

-Look at the following Javascript example:
+Look at the following JavaScript example:

 {% highlight js %}
 var name = 'Kurt';